NASA/Moffett Field Museum in Mountain View, California

 England?
 How U.S. Navy and British Bletchley park code-breakers "hacked"

-Churchill must be laughing secretly during WW2.
+laughing secretly throughout WW2.

 “The geese that laid the golden eggs, and never cackled.” –